 From the Founder

-I feel strongly that beyond the food we grow, we grow healthy strong kids, and a healthy community.
-To me selling you a boxed share of food is only sending you home with the icing on the cake, the richness of the farm is in the experiences it provides.
-I invite anyone and everyone to join one of our programs, know what it means to grow your own, meet your meat so to speak… You’d be amazed by what it takes me to nurture animals, love them and watch and help them be slaughtered so that you can be nourished.
-It is a profound and rich life, it is full of challenges and beauty.
-I invite you to participate in it.
+Beyond the food we grow, we grow healthy strong kids, and a healthy community.
+Selling you a boxed share of food is only sending you home with the icing on the cake, the richness of the farm is in the experiences it provides.
+Join one of our programs, know what it means to grow your own, meet your meat so to speak… You’d be amazed by what it takes to nurture animals, love them and watch and help them be slaughtered so that you can be nourished.
+It is a profound and rich experience, full of challenges and beauty.

 I was raised on a sheep farm in Southern Quebec, not too far north of the Vermont border by North Troy.
 Being outdoors on a farm was the best part of my youth.
 School was a rather awkward and painful environment that I didn’t enjoy a whole lot.
 I nonetheless worked my way though college mostly farming, and graduated an environmental engineer.
 I don’t know what I could have been thinking, but there you have it.
 My first and only Environmental Engineering job was in an industrial setting, in Montreal.
 I quickly took time off to have kids.
 The years blurred and it became obvious to me that I needed to choose a different career when I reentered the work force.

 During my years as a full time mother, I went from being ignorant of, to fascinated with my own relationship to grief.
-After completing a program to complete my own relationship to loss, I studied to become a Grief Recovery Specialist.
+After completing a program to complete my own relationship to loss, I became a Grief Recovery Specialist.
 That was and is amazing and rewarding work for me, but it also allowed my own passion for farming to resurface.
 In growing up on a farm I was so uncomfortable with my own grief about eating the animals my family raised that I held at bay my interest in farming for years.
 I went close to twenty years without getting close to any animals at all.
 I didn’t own any kind of pet.
-In fact, I made my husband give away his cats before I would marry him.
 I was also a vegetarian for much of that time.
-I have always grown food for myself, but my real passion is biodynamic livestock management.
+I have always grown food for myself, but my real passion awoke in livestock management.